cbrown5/cbrown5.github.io/_posts/2018-01-19-intro-to-glms.md

 mysterious to many, but are actually pretty accessible.
 You would have learned the basics in high school maths.

 We will cover some of those basics here.
+You might like to read my blog on [Genealized linear model link functions](/rstats/2018/10/16/understanding-the-glm-link.html) after this one.

 Linear equations
 ----------------